petrokss/aicar-backend/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-`AICar` is an application for detecting a free parking parking space on a parking lot using the AI detection module.
+`AICar` is an application for detecting a free parking space on a parking lot using the AI detection module.
 This repository is a central module of the backend service.

 ### Built With